gnosed/namada-docs/src/testnets/namada-close-quarters-testnet-1.md

 ## Status

+- 2022-05-05: The chain has been setup to start today at 12:00 CET.
-- 2021-05-02 - we are currently preparing to launch the chain.
+- 2022-05-02: We are currently preparing to launch the chain.
 Applications are open for people to be genesis validators.

 ## Chain information